 What is an excluded driver?

+An excluded driver is a member of your household named in your auto insurance policy whom you explicitly omit from being covered.
+They might be a roommate with a suspended license or your adult child who has racked up too many speeding tickets.

-As the name suggests, an excluded driver is someone explicitly named in your auto insurance policy as being excluded from coverage.
-Once someone has been named as an excluded driver, your auto insurance will not cover them when driving any of the vehicles listed on your policy.
+Once someone has been named as an excluded driver, your auto insurance will not cover them if they drive any of the vehicles listed on your policy.

+Here’s what else you should know about excluded drivers, how to add them and how they impact your car insurance coverage.

-This is important as you are generally able to lend your vehicle to family members, household members and friends, and your auto insurance will cover them.
-Once you have named someone as an excluded driver, however, they will be unable to drive any of your vehicles under the umbrella of your coverage.
+You are generally able to lend your vehicle to family members, household members and friends, and your auto insurance will cover them under the concept of permissive use.

-If an excluded driver does drive your vehicle and is involved in an accident, your auto insurance policy usually won’t extend any liability or to them or the vehicle.
-In some states, a limited amount of coverage is offered to excluded drivers, but this depends on your location and policy (so be sure to ask your carrier!).
+Even if a friend , as long as they had your permission to use the car, your should cover the damage.

+As a policyholder, you can also list others on your policy as named drivers who have permission to drive your insured vehicles and share full coverage.
+These additional drivers could include teen drivers, adult children living in your home or unmarried partners.

+You can also add people as non-rated drivers, meaning their driving history and other rating factors are not included in your rate calculations.
+You might add someone as a non-rated driver who only occasionally uses your car, such as a college student or deployed military family member.
+Named drivers, also known as listed drivers, should not drive your insured car regularly.
+Your insurance company will likely only allow listed drivers who have their own vehicle and/or valid insurance coverage.

+Excluded drivers are also specifically listed in your policy — but for the express purpose of excluding them from coverage.

-Reasons for excluding a driver from coverage
+Reasons for excluding a driver

 There are many reasons why you might decide to exclude a driver from your car insurance policy, not the least of which is to save money on your premiums.
-Some reasons to exclude certain drivers include:
+Other reasons to exclude certain drivers are:

 You don’t want them driving your vehicle.
 You may live with people you simply don’t want using your car, such as a roommate or adult sibling.
-While many policies will automatically extend coverage to occasional drivers — or even require you to add other adults living in the same home — naming them as an excluded driver means they cannot legally drive your vehicle.
+While many policies will automatically extend coverage to occasional drivers — or even require you to add other adults living in the same home — naming an excluded driver means that person cannot legally drive your vehicle.

 They’re young or inexperienced.
-A new or inexperienced driver, such as a teenager, can wreak havoc on your policy’s premiums, especially if they later get in an accident or get traffic citations.
+A new or inexperienced driver, such as a teenager, can wreak havoc on your premiums, especially if they later get in an accident or get traffic citations.
 Instead of adding them to your existing coverage, you can name them as an excluded driver and then purchase an individual policy in just their name, customizing the coverage limits to their vehicle.

 They have a poor driving record.
 When there are other adults in your home, your carrier will typically want you to add them to the policy as a or rated driver.
-If they have a history of traffic violations, DUIs, or have had their driver’s license suspended in the past, though, that poor driving record can come back to bite you in the wallet.
+If they have a history of traffic violations, car accidents, DUIs, or have had their driver’s license suspended in the past, that poor driving record can come back to bite you in the form of higher premiums.
 Consider excluding this high-risk driver from your coverage and having them buy their own policy for their own car.

 They have a history of too many claims.
 You may choose to exclude a driver from your coverage if they’ve filed too many insurance claims in the past, even if those claims were on another policy or with another carrier.
-Insurance companies will look at claims history when rating drivers and calculating premiums, so excluding them from your policy can save money.
+Insurance providers look at claims history when rating drivers and calculating premiums, so excluding them from your policy can save money.

 How excluded drivers affect your claims and premiums

-If there is a driver in your home who isn’t allowed to drive your vehicle(s) and/or has a poor driving history, one of the best things you can do for your insurance rates is add them as an excluded driver.
+If there is a problem driver in your home, one of the best things you can do for your insurance rates is add them as an excluded driver.

-If this bad driver isn’t excluded from your policy, your carrier may require you to include them as an authorized or rated driver, especially if they live in your home.
-If they are an inexperienced driver, have a history of accidents or claims, or have a driving record riddled with moving violations or license suspensions, you may find that your premiums are affected.
+If this bad driver isn’t excluded from your policy, your carrier may require you to include them as an authorized or rated driver, especially if they live with you.
+If they are an inexperienced driver, have a history of at-fault accidents or multiple claims, or have a driving record riddled with violations, you may find that your premiums are affected.
 This is often the case even if you don’t actually give that individual permission to drive your vehicle.

 By adding them as an excluded driver, both you and your carrier reduce your overall level of risk.
 Your insurance company is no longer responsible if they drive one of your listed vehicles and get in an accident.
 Your insurance premiums no longer take their driving history into account, saving you money.